Myriopteris lanosa: Taxonomy

 In 1859, Daniel Cady Eaton transferred Nephrodium lanosum to the genus Cheilanthes as Cheilanthes lanosa; he (erroneously) attributed material from the western United States to this taxon, which he distinguished from C. vestita from the eastern United States, as originally described.
 When Eaton edited the ferns in the 5th Edition of Gray's Manual (1868), he continued to refer to eastern material as C. vestita.
-Hooker & Baker, in their second edition of Synopsis Filicum (1874), followed the advice of Eaton in recognizing the eastern material as C. vestita and placing Michaux's specimens (notwithstanding their location) with western material in Cheilanthes lanuginosa.
+In 1874, David Allan Poe Watt suggested that Sprengel's and Michaux's plants might be the same, and noted the priority of C. lanosa, while reviewing the nomenclature of North American Cheilanthes; that combination is sometimes attributed to him.
+Hooker & Baker, in their second edition of Synopsis Filicum in the same year, followed the advice of Eaton in recognizing the eastern material as C. vestita.
+(They also noted the priority of C. lanosa, which they attributed to Watt, but passed over it by application of the Kew Rule.)
 They did not recognize Myriopteris as a segregate genus.
-In the same year, David Allan Poe Watt suggested that Sprengel's and Michaux's plants might be the same, and noted the priority of C. lanosa, while reviewing the nomenclature of North American Cheilanthes; that combination is sometimes attributed to him.

 In 1896, the Illustrated Flora of Britton and Brown recognized both taxa as synonymous, and adopted the name of C. lanosa for them.
 The 7th edition of Gray's Manual, published in 1908 followed the same circumscription and name, under which the species was generally known during the 20th Century.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred it to the genus Allosorus as Allosorus lanosus in 1920, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.
 M. L. Fernald reopened the question of the identity of Michaux's material in 1946, suggesting it had been mislabeled and really represented Cheilanthes tomentosa, but this was refuted by C. V. Morton in 1967.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham revived the genus Myriopteris in 2013 for a group of species formerly placed in Cheilanthes.
 One of these was C. lanosa, which thus became Myriopteris lanosa.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. lanosa, as part of a program to consolidate the cheilanthoid ferns into that genus.

+Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
+The common name hairy lip fern refers to the presence of hairs, but not scales, on the stipe, in contrast with the similar M. tomentosa.